ANIRUDHBS1/Applied-Programming-Lab-EE2703/README.md

 **Assignment 1** - Introduction to Python

-**Assignment 2** - Designing a linear equsation solver and a circuit solver given a SPICE netlist.
+**Assignment 2** - Designing a linear equation solver and a circuit solver given a SPICE netlist.

 **Assignment 3** - Introduction to the Matplotlib library